AndresDavidCalderon/cat-on-a-bearing-carriage/Planning/cat-on-a-ball-bearing-car/Defend the milk.md

 The game mode is presented through the first night, with no burglars to guide you through the procedures, in the tutorial the top left will have objectives.

-Normally you win when surviving 90 seconds or hitting every burglar.
+Normally you win when surviving 90 seconds and loose or all 10 milk bottles are done.